2009 Kuwaiti general election

-Early general elections were held in Kuwait on 16 May 2009, the country's third in a three-year period.
+Early general elections were held in Kuwait on 16 May 2009, the country's third within three years.
 Kuwait had voted on six occasions between 1991 and 2009.
 The turnout rate was 50%.
 The election was notable in that four women were elected for the first time since Kuwait gained independence from the United Kingdom in 1961.

 Background

 The Constitutional Court dissolved the National Assembly of Kuwait on 18 March 2009 over accusations of supposed abuse of democracy and threats to political stability.
 The government had resigned just two days before to evade questioning in parliament.
 Suggested solutions to this recurring problem (government resignation) include the formation of a government without any members of the royal family (a so-called "popular government"), thus making the possibility of parliamentary questioning a reality, or appointing the crown prince as PM, which would make parliamentary questioning sufficiently unlikely so that it would not be a problem any more.